 Faculty within the Phoenix programs engage in vibrant research projects and have varied expertise in the college and research centers across the university.
 Examples of research interests and expertise include program development and implementation, telemedicine, business, finance, cultural competency, nutrition, epidemiology, border/bi-national health, health disparities, immunizations, public administration, community based participatory research, and preventive medicine.

 Faculty and students have provided public health services to the community via service learning courses, grant collaboration, community education, volunteer donation drives, and the Juntos por Salud Mobile Health Unit.
 Outreach and service not only aids the community, but both students and faculty gain increased awareness of issues of concern to the public and how they best can apply their knowledge to address these challenges.

 Students in the Public Health Practice Seminar Course (PHP696V) often work on projects that have community implications.
 This Fall 2019 semester, several students developed a community resource guide that lists recreational resources in Arizona for those with various disabilities.
 This inventory is indexed by location and where they are appropriate for children, adults, or all.
 You can download the list of resources as a PDF.

 Visit our Service Learning page to learn more about our Phoenix-based activities.

-Located in the heart of downtown Phoenix, the Phoenix Biomedical Campus is a premier and dynamic atmosphere for innovative academics, research and clinical activities.
+Located in the heart of downtown Phoenix, the Phoenix Bioscience Core is a premier and dynamic atmosphere for innovative academics, research and clinical activities.
 The PBC presents tenants with multi-million dollar facilities and aspires to stretch over 100 acres.